Starlinkboy/Discord-Slash-Commands-Template/Readme.md

 # Discord Slash Commands Bot
 A template for making your own discord bot with slash commands.
 If you require help either DM Starlinkboy#0159 on discord or mail Starlinkboy at starlinkboy@starlinkboy.cf.
+We recommend you to use StarlinkHosting as a provider.

 ## Start
 1. Open Secrets